-Oregon law requires that children enrolled in pubic school be adequately immunized against diptheria, tetanus, polio, measles, mumps, Hepatitis A, Hepatitis B, and rubella.
+Oregon law requires that children enrolled in public school be adequately immunized against diptheria, tetanus, polio, measles, mumps, rubella, Hepatitis A, Hepatitis B, and varicella.
 On registration day, kindergarten parents must bring their child's immunization records to school.
 School staff will then advise about needed immunizations.
 Most kindergarten students will need to receive a booster dose of diptheria/tetanus vaccine and polio vaccine to meet the requirements of the law.
 Those who have not had one dose of measles/mumps/rubella vaccine will need one.
 Immunizations are available through your regular family physician or the Benton County Health Department.

 If your child has a religious exemption to any vaccine which was signed prior to March 1, 2014, new documentation for your child is required.
 If your child has since received these vaccines, please present the dates on a Certificate of Immunization form, available at your child's school.
 If your child has not received these vaccines, please do one of the following BEFORE February 17, 2016.
 If we do not have documentation prior to this date, your child will be excluded from school beginning that day until documentation is provided.

 Vaccination rates for our district for the 2015/16 school year are available here.

 Los índices de vacunación para las escuelas de Corvallis 2015/16 están disponibles aquí.